georgesterpu/avsr-tf1/README.md

-# Sigmedia-AVSR
+# AVSR-tf1

 Audio-Visual Speech Recognition (AVSR) research system using sequence-to-sequence neural networks based on TensorFlow

 # About

-Sigmedia-AVSR is an open-source research system for Speech Recognition, developed by the Sigmedia team in Trinity College Dublin, Ireland.
+AVSR-tf1 is an open-source research system for Speech Recognition.

-Written entirely in Python, Sigmedia-AVSR aims to provide a simple and reproducible way of training and evaluating speech recognition models based on sequence to sequence neural networks.
-Sigmedia-AVSR can exploit both auditory and visual speech modalities, considered either independently (ASR, VSR) or together (AVSR).
+Written entirely in Python, AVSR-tf1 aims to provide a simple and reproducible way of training and evaluating speech recognition models based on sequence to sequence neural networks.
+AVSR-tf1 can exploit both auditory and visual speech modalities, considered either independently (ASR, VSR) or together (AVSR).

-Rather than providing a dense documentation to the users and contributors, the Sigmedia-AVSR code is designed (or strives) to be intuitive and self-explanatory, encouraging researchers and developers to understand the entire codebase and propose improvements at its lowest levels.
+Rather than providing a dense documentation to the users and contributors, the AVSR-tf1 code is designed (or strives) to be intuitive and self-explanatory, encouraging researchers and developers to understand the entire codebase and propose improvements at its lowest levels.
 Hence we want it be more of a flexible research system than a black box for production.
-For didactic purposes, please refer to Sigmedia-ASR, which is the single modality precursor written in a more compact form and no longer maintained.

 # Core functionalities